 Create Daemon Configuration

-Docker’s daemon settings are stored in /etc/docker/daemon.json.
-The file does not exist by default, so create it to customize logging behavior:
+Docker’s daemon settings live in /etc/docker/daemon.json.
+The file does not exist by default, so create it:

 sudo nano /etc/docker/daemon.json